DDM Trail: A Legendary Alps Trail Race is Back

 Gil: Well, the first objective is to develop and sustain the race by remaining faithful to the values that have made it successful in the past: hospitality, authenticity and respect for the mountain.
 That’s important to us.

-Ultimately, we would like to extend the experience into a series activities and races over several days, for runners and also for their family and friends.
+Ultimately, we would like to extend the experience into a series of activities and races over several days, for runners and also for their family and friends.
 The Chablais region and the Val-d’Illiez are such beautiful places, the possibilities are almost endless!

 Run the Alps: Gil, thanks for your time.
 Will we see you out on the course this summer?